 Add eyes and mouth made of black sugar paste and let the cake cool for a couple of hours until the sugar paste has hardened.
 Transfer the cake to a cake board, and decorate the board as you wish.

-- Place well-washed shells on your cake board or platter, or spread a thin layer of icing and cover it with brown sugar to look like sand.
+A cake lifter is useful to transfer pieces of sugar paste, as well as to lift the cake itself.
+Instead of carving the cake yourself, use a fish-shaped cake mould.
+Place well-washed shells on your cake board or platter, or spread a thin layer of icing and cover it with brown sugar to look like sand.
 Personalise your cake by icing a name and message onto the cake board, or across the body of the fish.